qwacko/skRoutes/README.md

 ### Manual Configuration

-You can also manually configure routes without the plugin:
+You can also manually configure routes without the plugin using async config loading:

 ```typescript
 // src/lib/routes.ts